PBOC Gold Purchases: Separating Facts from Speculation

 In this post we will analyze everything there is to learn about PBOC gold purchases.
-Grasping the exact size of their official gold reserves is unfortunately impossible, assuming they have more than what is publicly disclosed (roughly 1,840 tonnes as of early 2017), but there are many clues they’ve covertly bought hundreds if not thousands of tonnes of gold since 2009.
+Grasping the exact size of their official gold reserves is unfortunately impossible, assuming they have more than what is publicly disclosed (roughly 1,840 tonnes as of early 2017), but there are many clues signalling they’ve covertly bought hundreds if not thousands of tonnes of gold since 2009.

 The purpose of this post is to get an overview of all clues and data in order to separate the facts from speculation regarding PBOC purchases.
-From there we’ll estimate how much above ground gold is held in China mainland – official (PBOC) and private reserves.
+Subsequently, we’ll estimate how much above ground gold is held in China mainland – official (PBOC) and private reserves.

-I have been writing for a long time the PBOC does not buy any gold trough the SGE, therefor PBOC purchases must be seen in addition to the flows of gold going through the famous bourse in Shanghai.
-Though, it’s necessary to expand on this assumption in detail.
-I’ll tell you what I know and what I think.
+I have been writing for a long time the PBOC does not buy any gold trough the SGE, and therefor PBOC purchases must be seen in addition to the flows of gold going through the famous bourse in Shanghai.
+Though, it’s necessary to expand on this material in great detail.

 We have a fairly good view on how much gold is going through the SGE and thus how much non-monetary gold is net imported into China from countries like the UK, Switzerland, Hong Kong and Australia (after which it’s not allowed to be exported and thus is accumulated in the mainland).
 If we add domestic mine supply to imported gold, we can estimate how much gold is held in reserves by the Chinese.
 But, are any of these visible gold flows bought by the PBOC?
 Not according to my investigation.